-Unless you're a government employee or married to one (like me), you might not realize the many ramifications of the federal government shutdown — like all the government agencies affected, particularly our national parks.
+Unless you're a government employee or know someone who is, you might not realize the many ramifications of the federal government shutdown — like all the government agencies affected, particularly the National Park Service.

-This time around, things are a bit different, as you can see in the Facebook update from Chiricahua National Monument:
+This time around, things are a bit different.

-But as with other government agencies, the park service has declared certain employees — mainly law enforcement and firefighting personnel — as "essential," meaning these employees must continue to work, without pay, throughout the shutdown.
-So there are still rangers on duty, but there are no staffers at the entrance station to collect fees, at visitor centers to provide information, or in maintenance department to keep buildings such as bathrooms up and running.
+For the parks that are open, there are no staffers at the entrance station to collect fees, at the visitors center to provide information, or in maintenance department to keep bathrooms up and running.
 And with the parks left wide open to the public, the few staff on duty are responsible for everything from protecting the park from vandals to helping visitors find an unlocked bathroom or to fill their water bottles.
 It's a risky situation for staff, visitors and the parks.

 In the weeks since the shutdown began, several parks have reported overflowing toilets, human waste along trails, trash scattered and people off-roading and destroying the land.